-The recipe below offers a variety of options, but the basic formula for just over one cup of jam is the following: 12 ounces of fruit, 3 tablespoons of honey, and 2 tablespoons of chia seeds.
+The recipe below offers a variety of options, but the basic formula for just over one cup of jam is the following: 12 ounces of fruit, 3 tablespoons of honey or maple syrup, and 2 tablespoons of chia seeds.

 A funny thing… The first time, I made this jam with all blackberries that were rather tart.
 I asked my kids to sample it at a point where the jam tasted good to me but was still on the tart side.
 I was certain they would want it sweeter, but they loved the tarter version.
 It was a good reminder to me that not everything must be extra sweet for my kids to enjoy.

 An added note: An all peach version, for example, would allow the tiny, black seeds to be visible.
 Some kids may object to this before they even taste the jam.
 Berry versions (or a mix of fruit) mask the chia seeds completely.